Wall-Brew-Co/brewtility/doc/api/predicates.md

 These functions are unique to each `common-beer-format` type, which are individual namespaces in the `brewtility.predicates.*` set.
 Each function expects a record of the appropriate type, and returns a boolean value.
+In the case no conclusion can be drawn (for example, determining if a water profile is acidic without a pH value), the function will throw an Exception indicating the missing data.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->